very-scary-scenario/nkd.su/PANIC.md

 has Python 2.7 and Apache or nginx or some httpd capable of hosting WSGI apps installed.

 - Talk to Peter.
-He has some passwords and keys and other things that you'll want if you're going to set up a replacement instance.
+They have some passwords and keys and other things that you'll want if you're going to set up a replacement instance.
 - Make and activate a virtualenv.
     - I use [virtualenvwrapper][vew].
 I strongly recommend you do the same.